JuliaML/LIBSVM.jl/README.md

 ## Credits

-The library is currently developed and maintained by Matti Pastell.
+The LIBSVM.jl library is currently developed and maintained by Matti Pastell.
 It was originally developed by Simon Kornblith.

 [LIBSVM](http://www.csie.ntu.edu.tw/~cjlin/libsvm/) by Chih-Chung Chang and Chih-Jen Lin